afunnydev/planiselect/content/articles/_index.en.md

 ---
-title: This is a title
+title: Blog
 description: >-
-  This is a desc
+  The blog is here so that you profit from Planiselect 40 years experience freely.
-image:
+image: /img/blog.jpg
+titre: Blog
+subtitle: Our Recent Articles
-i18nlanguage: fr
+i18nlanguage: en
 draft: false
 noindex: true
 ---